patrr2/llm-scraper-codegen/Readme.md

     })
 }
 ```
-Generally speaking, the purpose of a scraper is to extract useful data from a website.
+Generally speaking, a scraper extracts useful data from a website.
 In this project, a scraper more specifically extracts useful data from a website's DOM tree's snapshot.

 ### Warning ⚠️🚨
 This project is currently in research/exploration stage.
 The risk of unexpected behavior is higher than in a typical released product.